BRIEF-Partners Group Holding FY 2014 revenues of CHF 574 mln, up 17 pct

 shareholders on May 13, 2015

-* Sees FY 2015 overall EBITDA margin is likely to fall below
+* Sees FY 2015 overall EBITDA margin likely to fall below 60

 Source text for Eikon: